Send the link below via email or IMCopy

 e) Text relies on the available language of the period, and is part of the cultural world of the times.

 “Thy name is more hateful than thy face.”

-commentary; a critical relation of a text to another text (with or without direct citation)
+A commentary, i.e., critical relation of a text to another text (with or without direct citation).

 'I have never read Parsons because his books are extremely boring.'

-An environment of a text belonging to a different (or no) sign system.
+The environment of a text which belongs to a different (or no) sign system.

 assigned by reader !

 A text is a specific and unique realization of discourse.

 Texts are produced by discourse, not vice versa.